popitsch/pysrna/README.md

 ![pysrna_read_layout](docs/_static/pysrna_read_layout.png "pysrna read layout")

-*pysrna* will first try to find the configured adapter sequence in the read and discard any downstream bases (markes as ??? in the diagram).
+*pysrna* will first try to find the configured adapter sequence in the read and discard any downstream bases (indicated by ??? in the diagram).
 The sections upstream of the adapter will be interpreted as sRBC (default: 5nt) and UMI (default: 6nt) sequences.
 A configurable number (default: 4nt) of 5'-bases will be hard-trimmed from the reads.